Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/model_mixed_parallel.md

 ### Data parallelism

-We have already known that in consistent view.
-The default parallelism method is data parallelism.
+In consistent view, the default parallelism method is data parallelism.
 If we choose mirrored view, we can only use data parallelism.
-If numpy data is passed directly when the job function is called (instead of using OneFlow's `flow.data.xxx_reader` interface for data loading), the difference is that:
+The difference between using numpy data directly and using OneFlow's `flow.data.xxx_reader` interface for data loading is that:

-* In mirrored view, when we use data parallelism.
-We need to split and reorganize data according to the number of device and use `list` to pass and receive data.
+* In mirrored view, we need to split and reorganize data according to the number of device and use `list` to pass and receive data when using data parallelism.

-* But in consistent view we have the consistency on logic.
-Splitting data and reorganizing data will be completed by OneFlow framework.
+* But in consistent view, we have the consistency on logic.
+Splitting and reorganizing data will be completed by OneFlow framework。

-The following figure is in consistent view, using data parallelism to achieve original logical network process:
+The following figure is flow chart of using data parallelism to perform original logical network process in consistent view:

 ![纯数据并行](imgs/para_consistent_data.png)

 In data parallelism, we use two devices for training.
-As we use **data parallelism**, we can see that for each original logical layer, the sample is divided in average to each device.
-We have a complete **training model** in each device.
+Since we use **data parallelism**, the sample is divided equally to each device in every original logical layer.
+Every device has a complete **training model**.
 The data after splitting are processed by `op`.
-Finally we combine the data in each device and get the complete data.
+Finally, gather the data in each device and get the complete data.

 ### Model parallelism

-In `consistent` view, we can choose model parallelism (the configuration details we will talk about it later).
-The flow diagram is as follows:
+In `consistent` view, we can choose model parallelism (we will talk about the configuration details later).
+The flow diagram is shown below:

 ![纯模型并行](imgs/para_consistent_model.png)

-In model parallelism example, we still use two devices for training.
-In each layer of original logic model is processed by `op` on **part of model** and **complete data**.
-Then they are combined and we get the complete results.
+In the model parallelism example, we still use two devices for training.
+In each device, `op` operates on **part of model** and **complete data**.
+We gather the partial results from each device to get a complete output in each layer of the original model.

-One thing we need to mention is in above figure.
-The output from each device on layer 0 **cannot** use as the input in layer 1: Because in model parallelism, in order to complete the operation.
-We need partial model and **complete** data.
-To solve this problem, OneFlow use `boxing` mechanism.
+One thing deserves to be mentioned is that, in the above figure, the output from each device on layer 0 **cannot** be used directly as the input in layer 1.
+Because in model parallelism, we need partial model and **complete** data in order to complete the operation.
+To solve this problem, OneFlow uses `boxing` mechanism.

-`boxing` will count the data in each node in distributed training and divide or assemble data properly then send to corresponding GPU.
-Besides the model assembling in model parallelism, `boxing` is also used for reverse gradient synchronization in data parallelism.
+`boxing` will count the data in each node in distributed training and divide or assemble data properly then send them to the corresponding GPU.
+Besides for model assembling in model parallelism, `boxing` is also used for reversing gradient synchronization in data parallelism.

 The algorithm in `boxing` is complex.
 But it is transparent to users.
 The Illustration of boxing is just to prevent users from being confused.
 In this article, we only need to remember that OneFlow will automatically solve the data distribution issue.